refinedev/refine/documentation/blog/2024-12-20-antd-dynamic-form.md

 hide_table_of_contents: false
 ---

+**This article was last updated on December 20, 2024, to include advanced styling techniques for Ant Design dynamic forms and integration with form libraries like Formik and React Hook Form.
+Additionally, the introduction has been updated for clarity.**

 ## Introduction

+**TL;DR:** What is Ant Design Dynamic Form?
+Ant Design provides a dynamic form that enables the developer to create flexible and interactive forms, where users can dynamically add or remove fields if needed, making it quite suitable for complex data collection.

 Forms are one of the most adaptable elements in web development.
 They come in distinct structures for various use cases.